 If requesting a funding preference, include a narrative justification as Attachment 7.
-If you do not submit Attachment 7, HRSA will not consider you for a funding preference.
+If you do not include the narrative justification in Attachment 7, we will not consider you for a funding preference.

-3. Assessment of Risk and Other Pre-Award Activities
+3. Assessment of Risk

-HRSA may elect not to fund applicants with management or financial instability that directly relates to the organization's ability to implement statutory, regulatory, or other requirements (45 CFR § 75.205).
+HRSA may elect not to fund applicants with management or financial instability that directly relates to the organization's ability to implement statutory, regulatory or other requirements (45 CFR § 75.205).